sora-xor/sora-docs/src/ceres/hermes-dao.md

 # Hermes DAO Governance

 The [Hermes DAO Governance](https://hermes-dao.io/governance) platform is a tool to implement the concept of decentralization in the Hermes DAO.
-Any Hermes (HMX) token holder with more than a set limit will be able to create a poll.
-Likewise, all voters holding Hermes (HMX) tokens above a set minimum have the same voting power.
+Any Hermes (HMX) token holder above the set limit of tokens can create a poll.
+Likewise, all voters holding more Hermes (HMX) tokens than the specified minimum have the same voting power.
 Each wallet's vote counts as one vote.
 This form of governance brings a greater degree of democracy.